simoneSantoni/data-viz-smm635/README.md

 data.
 Then, they will be working for one week to produce their own solution.
 The views on the case will be discussed in class during an interactive session led by the lecturer.
-Students could be cold-called during the session and asked to share their solution.
+Students could be cold-called during the session and asked to share their solutions.

 ## Discretionary coursework

 __Problem sets (PS)__ will be launched weekly.
-Individual students may want to deal these problem sets and present their solution to the class.
+Individual students may want to deal with these problem sets and present their solutions to the class.
 A maximum of three students per session will be selected on the basis of the novelty and effectiveness of the proposed solution.
 One bonus point (+1 FM) will be assigned.